kvkdonauries/kvkdonauries/README.md

 - 👋 Hi, I’m @kvkdonauries
 - 👀 I’m interested in military
-- 📫 How to reach me by mail bundeswehr.org
+- 📫 How to reach me: by mail bundeswehr.org

 <!---